 Two more adventure locations in Piskaro.

+Vargori Castle is a naked attempt to shoehorn Joseph Sheridan Le Fanu's Carmilla into the setting.
+Look, if you have the opportunity to include lesbian vampire shenanigans, you leap at it.
 Our Lady of the Drowned exists because I love the idea of creepy nautical rites and monstrous sea goddesses.
 A lot of this bit of the setting was inspired by the film version of Dagon, but big chunks of it were also inspired by an actual Krevborna campaign that focused the cult's rise.

-Karnstein Castle
+Vargori Castle

 Our Lady of the Drowned

-Our Lady of the Drowned is a grand church in Piskaro dedicated to Scylla, a morbid goddess of the sea, who is in actuality a primordial monster of the depths feared for her bloodlust and fecundity.
+Our Lady of the Drowned is a grand church in Piskaro dedicated to Zhylassa, a morbid goddess of the sea, who is in actuality a primordial monster of the depths feared for her bloodlust and fecundity.

 • The church was built from the remains of ships that capsized, foundered on Krevborna’s shores, or otherwise became less than seaworthy.